mozhdehNouri/AndroidProgrammingTopicAndExplanation/coroutine-flow/flow/TerminalOperator.md

 #### Terminal operator

 Terminal operators are the ones that start the collection of the flow and do not return a flow, but instead return some other type, such as a single value, a list, or nothing at all (in the case of`collect`).
 These operators include`toList`,`toSet`,`first`, and the`collect`family of functions like`collect`,`collectLatest`, and others.
 Terminal operators do not use the`emit`function directly because they are the endpoint of the flow processing.
 Instead, they handle the values that are emitted by the upstream flow, often using some form of the`collect`method internally to process those values.

-note: all operators we use in this article are terminal operators. but I divide it into different categories for better understanding.
+Note: all operators we use in this article are terminal operators. but I divide it into different categories for better understanding.
 Terminal operators are functions to consume values emitted by the flow.

-or we can say to start giving value from flow we should use a terminal operator and after that flow start emit value for us.
+Or we can say to start giving value from flow we should use a terminal operator and after that flow start emit value for us.

-for example :

 ```kt
 val flowOne = flow {